Skip to main content Skip to footer

 Safe and Secure Water is a $1 billion fund securing water supply and sewerage services for NSW regional communities, with part of the program funded out of Restart NSW and the remainder funded from the government’s Consolidated Fund.
 This multi-phased program provides co‑funding to successful applicants such as local councils, water utilities, water corporations and prescribed dam owners for detailed planning and construction activities to install, replace, augment or decommission water and sewerage infrastructure.
 Projects also being delivered have been funded for Critical Drought Initiatives in Regional NSW.

 It follows the successful Water Security for Regions program which delivered funding to numerous water projects across NSW for augmenting dams, pipeline and bore works and improving water efficiency mechanisms.
-From that program, 48 projects are complete and 22 are in delivery.
+From that program, 54 projects are complete or closed and 16 are in delivery.

 The Water Security for Regions program and the Restart component of the Safe and Secure Water program are both fully allocated.
-Further information regarding the programs is available at the Department of Planning and Environment.
+Further information regarding the programs is available at the Department of Planning, Housing and Infrastructure.

 The Housing Acceleration Fund, managed by the NSW Department of Planning and Environment, was established in 2012 to deliver critical enabling infrastructure to stimulate and accelerate housing development in NSW.
 The fund creates opportunities for releasing housing through upgrades to roads and other infrastructure.